 - Types of tokens and their lifecycles

-- Compliance and standards applied to tokenization
+- Compliance and standards applied to tokenisation

-- Future developments in tokenization technology
+- Future developments in tokenisation technology

-- Challenges with card scheme tokenization programs
+- Challenges with card scheme tokenisation programs

 Thirty two Action Advisories provide essential guidance for business case development.